 Maybe.
 If the petitioner has not finished the case, you can file your answer after the deadline.

-To learn if the petitioner has finished the case, call the district clerk’s office (where the case was filed).
+To find out if the petitioner has finished the case, call the district clerk’s office where the case was filed.
 Ask the clerk if the judge has signed a final order in the case.
 If the judge has not signed a final order the case is still pending and you can file your answer late.
 If the judge has signed a final order the case is finished and it is too late to file your answer.